 Cyclomatic Complexity using Radon

 Radon is a Python tool that computes various software metrics from source code.
-Metrics computed include cyclomatic complexity, raw metrics related to number of lines, Halstead metrics, Maintainability index etc.
+Metrics computed include cyclomatic complexity, raw metrics related to the number of lines, Halstead metrics, and maintainability index, among others.

 In a file radonTest.py, we define the functions to be tested: